What is Epilepsy?

 What are the complications of Epilepsy?

-• If the patient falls during attack fracture of bone can occur or injury to the part on which the patient falls.
+• If the patient falls during an attack fracture of the bone can occur or injury to the part on which the patient falls.

-• If the patient is suffering from epilepsy and perform swimming, the possibility of drowning is increased.
+• If the patient is suffering from epilepsy and performs swimming, the possibility of drowning is increased.

-• Car accidents can occur if the patient suffers from attack during driving.
+• Car accidents can occur if the patient suffers from an attack during driving.

 • Epilepsy causes complications during pregnancy.